-Once you use closed-loop attribution to prove that your marketing efforts have a direct (positive) impact on company revenue, it will be easy to build buy-in for new projects and experiments you want to run.
+With revenue marketing, you can prove that your marketing efforts have a direct (positive) impact on company revenue, it will be easy to build buy-in for new projects and experiments you want to run.

 You’ll also be able to prove why company revenue should be spent on marketing and not elsewhere due to the value your activities provide and the real impact marketing has on the company bottom-line.

 Make Decisions Based on Real Data

 By focusing on revenue, you’ll know what works and what doesn’t.
 If a channel seems expensive (LinkedIn Ads have a notoriously high CPC), you can look past vanity metrics such as the number of leads generated and judge success on whether it brings in revenue or not.